Institute for Information and Communications Technology Planning and Evaluation

-The Institute for Information communication Technology Planning and evaluation (정보통신기획평가원, IITP) is an South Korea government institution that manages ICT research and development (R&D) under the Ministry of Science and ICT (과학기술정보통신부, MSIT).
+The Institute for Information communication Technology Planning and Evaluation (정보통신기획평가원, IITP) is a South Korean government institution that manages ICT research and development (R&D) under the Ministry of Science and ICT (과학기술정보통신부, MSIT).
 Its main activities are setting ICT policy, ICT R&D management, and ICT HR Development.
 Since 2013, IITP has been developing the Test of Practical Competency in ICT (TOPCIT) for standardizing the ICT qualification in Korea.

 History

 The IITP first began as the Institute of Information Technology Advancement when it merged with Information & Telecommunication Technology Promotion Center on April 4, 2014.
-Then it was annexed to National IT Promotion Agency on June 5 of the same year, changing the name to the Institute for Information and Communications Technology Planning and evaluation.
+Then it was annexed to National IT Promotion Agency on June 5 of the same year, changing the name to the Institute for Information and Communications Technology Planning and Evaluation.